 **Full-time employment is defined as a minimum of 35 hours per week.
 (Part-time employment can be used.
 Refer to the conversion table in Handbook for Candidates.)

-Care management experience must include all five of the content domains:
+Care management experience MUST include all FOUR content domains listed below:

 Domain I. Assess and identify client strengths, needs, concerns, and preferences

 Domain II.
 Establish goals and a plan of care

 Domain III.
 Initiate, manage, and monitor ongoing execution and outcomes of care plan

 Domain IV.
 Promote and maintain professional standards in care management and in business practices

 All employment experience must be fully satisfied at the time of application deadline.

 Internship, preceptor-ship, practicum and volunteer activities are NOT accepted employment/experience.

 Supervision/Consultation is defined as individual, group or peer review of performance, use of clinical skills and core care manager functions.
 Supervision/consultation can be provided by professional colleagues, mentors, clinical supervisors or program managers who are preferably (but not required to be) certified in care management.